dj-stripe/dj-stripe/docs/cookbook.rst

         @cached_property
         def has_active_subscription(self):
-            """
-            Helper property to check if a user has an active subscription.
+            """Checks if a user has an active subscription.""" return subscriber_has_active_subscription(self)
-            """
-            # Anonymous users return false
-            if self.is_anonymous():
-                return False

-            # Import placed here to avoid circular imports
-            from djstripe.models import Customer

-            # Get or create the customer object
-            customer, created = Customer.get_or_create(self)

-            # If new customer, return false
-            # If existing customer but inactive return false
-            if created or not customer.has_active_subscription():
-                return False

-            # Existing, valid customer so return true
-            return True

 Usage: